Skip to content

 Includes

-Leadership intake, pre-session pulse check, facilitated Immersion session, post-session pulse check, findings report, recommendations, and leadership debrief.
+Leadership intake, selected evidence gathering, pulse checks when appropriate, findings report, recommendations, and leadership debrief.

 Full-Day In-Person Immersion